-• "Non-excepted" medical care or treatment is any medical care or treatment that is
+• "Non-excepted" medical care or treatment is any medical care or treatment that is voluntary and not required by any federal, state, or local law.

 • "Excepted" medical treatment is medical care or treatment that you get that is not voluntary or is required under federal, state, or local law.